cmaxw/devchat-eleventy/src/my-javascript-story/mjs-127-thorsten-lünborg.md

   - podcast
   - Thorsten Lünborg
   - Charles Max Wood
+question1: How did you get introduced to JavaScript?
+answer1: >-
+  While learning Vue i also started learning JavaScript.
+I often go through times of intense learning where i decide on something in physics for example, and i watch off of YouTube videos about it and spend all my free time learning it.
+JavaScript was like that.
 ---
 In this episode of My JavaScript Story is Charles talks to Thorsten Lünborg.
 Thorsten is a Business Service Manager at MVV Energy Solutions from Frankfurt Germany.
 Charles asks about Thorsten's developer journey in particular how he was introduced to JavaScript.